dustinkredmond/bcrypt-generator/README.md

 The most recently committed code changes are packaged into an executable jar via Apache Maven, the most recent version is available for download under ./bin/BCryptGenerator.jar or [click here](./bin/BCryptGenerator.jar) to download the executable JAR.

+Or, if you prefer to build from source, simply run `mvn package` from the project's root directory.
+You can find the packaged JAR file in the `bin` directory after successful completion.